-With that in mind, I've been developing a curriculum that I've tested with students over the last few years.
-I've been working on turning that curriculum into a self-directed course.
-Before releasing the course (in 2020 or 2021), I want to road-test the ideas in the course with real students from a variety of backgrounds.
+With that in mind, I've been developing a curriculum that I've tested with students over the last several years.
+The experience of personal coaching is a way to road-test the ideas with real students from a variety of backgrounds.
 I want to be personally involved in your learning and have a co-creative relationship to make this future course awesome.

 This DIY Piano Path Course is a unique opportunity to receive a mix of private coaching alongside a directed materials.
 The class size is very limited so that I'm able to give everyone ample attention.
 It'll be a community of students like yourself, people from all around the world who want to become more organized and focused with their practice.

 Join the wait list for March 2020.

 What you'll get with the course + private coaching:

 Over the course of 26 weeks, you'll receive focused weekly lessons and assignments geared toward helping you understand your long- and short-term piano path.

 We'll use weekly progress report sheets and other tools to keep organized throughout your learning journey.
 You'll learn how to determine your grade/level and what that even means.
 And you'll see what music books I recommend for every level, in every category of music - plus much more (the full agenda is detailed below).